HOchacha/Computer-Architecture/README.md

 - some scripts need some arguments, so just follow the instruction and specify it.
 - you might find the compiled output binary files in ```~/Computer-Architecture/bin``` directory.
 # Environment Setting
-- this repository is made with Cmake package managment program.
+- this repository is made with Cmake build Framework.
 So you may have to install cmake program in your linux environmet.
 - My Enviornment Setting is Ubuntu 22.04 Container/Virtual Machine and Windows 11 Visual Studio 2022 Community ver.
 - To install cmake package in your Linux Env., execute shell script
 ```apt-get install cmake```